Long Branch and the Presidency

 Ulysses S. Grant: 18th American President

-He was born on April 22, 1822 in Point Pleasant, Ohio, in a log cabin and very poor.
-As a young man Grant was an indifferent farmer, tanner and solider.
-Later on when he was the most famous man in the world, he would fall in love with Long Branch and spend every summer of his presidency there with his family.
-His presence would make Long Branch the nation’s first and favorite summer resort.
+He was born on April 22, 1822 in Point Pleasant, Ohio, in a log cabin and abject poverty.
+As a young man Grant had been an indifferent farmer, tanner and solider.
+Later on, after becoming the “most famous man in the world,” he would fall in love with Long Branch and spend every summer of his presidency there along with his family.
+His presence made Long Branch into the nation’s first and favorite summer resort.

-A natural leader, before Grant even won the Presidency he was the Commanding General of the Union Army that won the Civil War in 1865.
-The Republican Grant was elected President of the United States in 1868, defeating Democrat Horatio Seymour (a former governor of New York) with nearly 53% of the popular vote and a 214-80 Electoral College margin.
+A strategic think and confident leader, before Grant even won the Presidency he was the Commanding General of the Union Army that won the Civil War in 1865.
+The Republican Grant won the 1868 US president election, defeating Democrat Horatio Seymour (a former governor of New York) with nearly 53% of the popular vote and a 214-80 Electoral College margin.
 Grant lost New Jersey in that race by about 2,800 votes.
 In 1872, he was easily re-elected over Horace Greeley (founder of the New-York Tribune) with near 56% popular vote majority and a 286-66 Electoral College blowout.
-He carried New Jersey by 15,000+ votes in his second race.
+He carried New Jersey by 15,000+ votes in his second race for president.

 “I have never seen a place in all my travels better suited for a summer residence.”